 holiday in Guatemala?

-unlike Mexico 30 years ago, Guatemala has to be the most colourful
+unlike Mexico 30 years ago, Guatemala is one of the most colourful

-country in Latin America and second only to Peru in all the Americas.
+countries in Latin America, possibly second only to Peru in all the Americas.

 smoking volcanic landscapes, wildlife crammed rainforests, magnificent colonial

 towns, and colourful ethnic people with curious customs.